VandaFarsad/portfolio-reactified/README.md

-# Django/React Boilerplate with TypeScript and Docker
+# Developers Portfolio Page with Django and React

 ## Introduction

-Welcome to the Django/React Boilerplate repository!
-This project provides a solid foundation for building web applications using the Django backend framework, React frontend library, TypeScript for type-safe JavaScript, and Docker for containerization.
+Welcome to the repository of my Portfolio Page!
+This project is a hybrid web application built using the Django backend framework and the React frontend library.
+It leverages the power of Django for server-side rendering and React for a dynamic and interactive user interface.
+TypeScript is used for type-safe JavaScript, and Docker is used for containerization.

 ## Prerequisites